- Ventures deep into the frozen and remote forests of Sweden and Norway.

 - Stig Blomqvist and Marcus Grönholm top the roll of honour with five wins each.

-- More than a quarter of the special stage distance is new compared to 2015.
+- Nearly a quarter of the stage kilometres are new compared to 2017.